Investments that you better stay away from

 Four types of investments are common:

 - OTC bonds: As an investor, you lend the operator money with the purchase and receive a piece of paper (or an electronic document) in return.
-This money is then - allegedly or actually - put into a wind power, solar or geothermal project.
+This money is then put - ostensibly or actually - into a wind power, solar or geothermal project.
 But be careful: You cannot really judge whether the promised interest will be paid on time and in full.
 You are dependent on the information provided by the provider.
-In contrast to securities traded on the stock exchange, there are no disclosure requirements and mostly no ratings (i.e. no assessment by agencies that scrutinize the ability to pay).
-Since there are no daily quotes on the stock market for over-the-counter bonds, you can only get a large one Zeitdelay if the business model does not work as promised.
+In contrast to securities traded on the stock exchange, there are no disclosure requirements and mostly no ratings (i.e. no assessment by agencies that examine the ability to pay).
+Since there are no daily quotations on the stock market for over-the-counter bonds, if the business model does not work as promised, you will only notice with a long delay.
 And something speaks against over-the-counter paper of any kind (including shares and participation certificates): You can't get rid of them if you want to sell.
-Because practically only the provider comes into consideration as a buyer, and he will run on the agreed coursezeit throb.
+Because practically only the provider comes into consideration as a buyer, and he will insist on the agreed term.
 It is doubtful whether he will still be liquid enough to repay the borrowed money.
-Often enough it arises during the runzeit out: The supposedly profitable business model of wind power, solar & Co. has unfortunately only produced losses and therefore there is no longer enough money to repay the bonds.
+Often enough it turns out during the term: The supposedly so profitable business model of wind power, solar & Co. has unfortunately only produced losses and therefore there is no longer enough money to repay the bonds.

 - Over-the-counter participation certificates: Participation certificates are a balance between equity and debt - or you could also say: between shares and bonds.
 That means that as an investor, you are moving a little more into the position of an owner.
 However, this is particularly noticeable in the risk that you as a buyer of such participation certificates will be burdened.
 Because often the annual distributions depend on the profit of the company.
 If the profits are low, the distributions are also low, if they fail to appear completely, then the distributions will also fail.
 Otherwise, the same applies to this form of investment as to over-the-counter bonds.
 In addition, your protection as a creditor of such a provider in the event of its insolvency is even worse than the protection for bond holders.
 Perhaps you still remember the Prokon debacle?
 Exactly: It was about participation rights worth more than one billion euros, which the wind turbine financier Prokon bankrupted in 2014 with its bankruptcy.
 The former holders of profit participation certificates now have to wait several years until at least some of the losses are offset.
 The insolvency administrator repays partial amounts from sales proceeds of the former property at irregular intervals.
 By the way, Prokon has been »refurbished« and is now going back to investing as a cooperative.